arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 Dionysus affirms all that appears, "even the most bitter suffering", and appears in all that is affirmed.

-__Multiple and pluralist affirmation__ - this is the essence of the tragic. <!--Tragic for Scyan.--> ...
+__Multiple and pluralist affirmation__ - this is the essence of the tragic.
+...
 We must find, for each thing in turn, the special means by which it is affirmed, by which it ceases to be negative.

 What __defines the tragic is the joy of multiplicity, plural joy__.
 This joy is not the result of a sublimation, a purging, a compensation, a resignation or a reQQtt'Cili&tion.
 ...